 Showing 1-24 of 29 items

 Come celebrate the arrival of Lewis and Clark at Camp River Dubois.
-This annual event commemorates the day William Clark and the men of the detachment arrived at the confluence of the Riviere a Dubois, Mississippi and Missouri Rivers.
-The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrators.
-Site admission is free.
-For more information, call (618) 251-5811 or go to www.campdubois.com.
+This annual event commemorates December 12, the day William Clark and the men of the detachment arrived at the confluence of the "Riviere a Dubois," Mississippi and Missouri Rivers.
+The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrations.
+For more information, call (618) 251-5811.

 Come down to the Depot District and enjoy Cruise Nites with other families, residents and car enthusiasts.
 Learn more about Berwyn's proud classic car culture and historical automotive heritage.
 Cruise Nites are free!
 Just show up and have a great time!

 Head to the Depot District for the 9th Annual Cruise Nites presented by Berwyn Kia, Paisans Pizzeria & Bar, Mike & Sons Auto Services, Cicero Auto Parts, Deece Automotive!
 Cruise Nites take place on Tuesdays from 6-9pm in the Depot District at Windsor & Grove Avenues steps away from the Berwyn Metra Station.
 Enjoy your summe evenings while taking a stroll through a combination of car show and nightlife.

 Experience the tradition of winter visits as practiced by families in this 1846 brick inn.
 Hospitality, food, music, and a bake sale.
 Donations accepted.